 - Patients who have symptoms consistent with COVID-19 should be tested without delay.
 Given the ongoing spread of SARS-CoV-2 throughout the United States, a positive test (PCR or antigen) in a symptomatic patient should be taken as evidence of SARS-CoV-2 infection.

-- A symptomatic patient with a negative PCR test (done either as an initial test or as follow-up to a negative antigen test) who has a known close contact exposure to an individual with confirmed or probable SARS-CoV-2 infection in the past 14 days falls into the “no current evidence of SARS-CoV-2” category.
+- A symptomatic patient with a negative PCR test (performed either as an initial test or as follow-up to a negative antigen test) who has a known close contact exposure to an individual with confirmed or probable SARS-CoV-2 infection in the past 10 days falls into the “Exposed and no current evidence of SARS-CoV-2” category.
 These patients may have symptoms from another viral infection while still potentially in the incubation period with SARS-CoV-2 and may, therefore, require continued quarantine/isolation.

 - Serial antigen testing may be considered for symptomatic individuals who have a negative initial antigen test.
-Current CDC guidance allows for repeated antigen testing every 3-7 days for 10 days as an alternative to confirmatory NAAT in this situation.
+Current CDC guidance allows for repeated antigen testing every 3 to 7 days for 10 days as an alternative to confirmatory NAAT in this situation.

 Algorithm B. Patients who have close contact with individuals with confirmed or probable SARS-CoV-2 infection

 - Asymptomatic patients with close contact exposure to an individual with confirmed or probable SARS-CoV-2 infection in the past 10 days should be tested for SARS-CoV-2 infection and may require quarantine, as outlined in the CDC guidance on quarantine and isolation.
 Note that the definition of close contact may differ for students in classroom settings in K-12 schools.
 CDC guidance generally recommends delaying testing until day 5 after exposure in asymptomatic individuals, regardless of vaccination status.